HajimeKawahara/exojax/documents/tutorials/hjerting.rst

 Voigt-Hjerting Function
 ------------------------
+*Update: May 10/2021, Hajime Kawahara*

-The Voigt-Hjerting is defined as
+The Voigt-Hjerting function is the real part of `the Faddeeva function <https://en.wikipedia.org/wiki/Faddeeva_function>`_, defined as

 :math:`H(x,a) = \frac{a}{\pi}`
 :math:`\int_{-\infty}^{\infty}`
 :math:`\frac{e^{-y^2}}{(x-y)^2 + a^2} dy` .

+In exojax,
+*hjert*
-In exojax, hjert is the Voigt-Hjerting function.
+provides the Voigt-Hjerting function.

 .. code:: ipython3

     from exojax.spec import hjert
     hjert(1.0,1.0)

 .. parsed-literal::